Real-time Monocular Depth Estimation on Embedded Systems

-We analyze the delaying factors of signal stream, design a basic lightweight encoder-decoder architecture, explore the best parameter setting and feature fusion strategy, and obtain the final model.
-Our middle and low latency network design, RT-MonoDepth and RT-MonoDepth-S, can perform real-time depth estimation on the NVIDIA Jetson Nano\footnote{https://developer.nvidia.com/embedded/jetson-modules\#jetson\_nano}, Xavier NX\footnote{https://developer.nvidia.com/embedded/jetson-modules\#jetson\_xavier\_nx} and AGX Orin\footnote{https://developer.nvidia.com/embedded/jetson-modules\#jetson\_agx\_orin} without post-processing (e.g., network pruning, hardware optimization).
-Fig.~\ref{fig:1} shows that our middle latency network design, RT-MonoDepth, can execute on the embedded platforms with reasonable accuracy and operate at over 253.0 frames per second (FPS) on the AGX Orin and around 18.4 FPS on the Nano.
-In addition, our small model, RT-MonoDepth-S, reaches solid performance at a high frame rate, operating at over 364.1 FPS on the AGX Orin and around 30.5 FPS on the Nano.
+This paper introduces a monocular depth estimation method suitable for embedded platforms that aims to balance depth estimation accuracy and latency for autonomous systems.
+Two efficient encoder-decoder network architectures, RT-MonoDepth and RT-MonoDepth-S, are proposed, which focus on high-accuracy with medium-latency design and medium-accuracy with low-latency design, respectively.
+The middle and low latency network designs, RT-MonoDepth and RT-MonoDepth-S, can perform real-time depth estimation on NVIDIA Jetson Nano\footnote{https://developer.nvidia.com/embedded/jetson-nano}, Xavier NX\footnote{https://developer.nvidia.com/embedded/jetson-xavier-nx}, and AGX Orin\footnote{https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-orin/} without post-processing.
+Fig.~\ref{fig:1} illustrates that RT-MonoDepth can achieve reasonable accuracy and operate at over 253.0 frames per second (FPS) on AGX Orin and around 18.4 FPS on Nano.
+Moreover, RT-MonoDepth-S delivers solid performance at a high frame rate, operating at over 364.1 FPS on AGX Orin and around 30.5 FPS on Nano.

-To sum up, we propose two lightweight convolutional neural networks for monocular depth estimation.
-To the best of the authors’ knowledge, our approach outperforms the related methods that target fast monocular depth estimation in terms of the best accuracy for the KITTI \cite{DBLP:journals/ijrr/GeigerLSU13} benchmark while achieving the quickest inference speed.
+In summary, we propose two lightweight convolutional neural networks for monocular depth estimation.
+To the best of the authors’ knowledge, our approach outperforms the related methods that target fast monocular depth estimation in terms of accuracy for the KITTI~\cite{DBLP:journals/ijrr/GeigerLSU13} benchmark while achieving the fastest inference speed.

-\section{RELATED WORK}

-Depth sensing from a monocular camera has been an active topic in the research of computer vision and robotics communities for over a decade.
-Early works on depth estimation using single RGB images usually relied on probabilistic graphical models using hand-crafted features and non-parametric methods \cite{DBLP:conf/nips/SaxenaCN05,DBLP:conf/eccv/KarschLK12,DBLP:journals/pami/KarschLK14}.
-With the development of computer hardware and deep learning, the convolutional neural network has made significant progress in computer vision and robotics.
+\section{Related Work}